raspberrypilearning/top-5-emoji-list/en/step_2.md

 --- /code ---

-Your emoji will look different on different operating systems.
+Your emojis will look different on different operating systems.

 --- /task ---